slipset/slipset.github.io/_posts/2016-01-29-Planck-and-writing-tests.md

 JavaScriptCore.

-There are two reasons for this, one, I'm trying to write as much Clojure(Script) as possible, and two, it's fun to contribute to some opensource projects.
+There are two reasons for this, one, I'm trying to write as much Clojure(Script) as possible and one way to do that is to try to automate as much as possible using Clojure(Script), and two, it's fun to contribute to some opensource projects.

 Planck consists, as far as I can tell, of a wee bit of Clojurescript and quite a bit of Objective C which lets you augment JavasScriptCore